Got seven candles lit, black wallpaper, black carpet. Looking for which (victim) to target. “

 My uncle turned to the doctor.
 “I trust that you will ensure any record of him having been here will be removed and that I will have no need to check into this?”
 He raised his eyebrow.
 “It would be a most unfortunate appointment, if I had to do so.”

 I sat in full view of the camera, affixed to the back corner of the ceiling.
 It triggered the lights to react upon entry and exit.
-I sat there and rubbed the ache in my neck as I knelt on the floor with a hunched back and a hairless, naked body.
-Naked, from the hours spent each morning, scrubbing my body with porous stones to remove every inch of hair from it.
+I sat there and rubbed the ache in my neck and closed my eyes while kneeling on the floor, hunched back and hairless.
+I fashioned my body through hours spent each morning, scrubbing it with porous stones to remove every inch of hair from it.
 I felt better that way.
-The feeling of the smooth skin comforted me in a way I cannot explain.
+The feeling of smooth skin comforted me in a way I cannot explain.
 I believe I may have become accustomed to the feeling from the assault that was forced upon me during many hours of therapy.

 My chest heaved, with the sweat rolling down my face and body.
 Flipping my hair back, I ran my fingers through the streaks of blonde, still tasting the salt in the sweat on her skin holding firm to my lips.
 The checkered, black and white, tile zigzagged in diagonal patterns from the edges of the blood toward the corners of the room.
 The pattern ran under the antique white furniture fitted with lions feet and a gold trim that rimmed the room.

 I closed my eyes while the sweat and blood flowed into rivulets, forming drops suspended from my face.
-Under the unavoidable influence of gravity, a drop let go of it’s tenuous hold and fell downward.
-Pushing into the pool of blood below, the remnant core of the drop, bounced out of her essence, before being pulled back into the mass, only to repeat the illusion until nothing of the drop remained.
+Under the unavoidable influence of gravity, I watched a drop let go of it’s tenuous hold and fall downward, pushing into the pool of blood below.
+The remnant core of the drop, bounced out of her essence, before being pulled back into the mass, only to repeat the illusion until nothing of the drop or her personality remained.
 Rubbing the back of my hand across my face, I picked up the scent of her perfume – a lavender mist with a faint earthy tinge to it.
 Despite her obvious lower level of class, I could tell she spent an inordinate amount of money on organic fragrances, attempting to pass as more than she was.

 My throat was dry.
 I felt the sides of my esophagus peel away from one another as I swallowed.
 Reaching behind my neck, I scratched, voraciously, at an itch at the base of my skull, while assessing my work.
 The feelings of agitation and restlessness began to stir again within me.
 Not enough minutes had passed to keep the hunger satiated.